Truck Driving Jobs with Rider Programs: A Comprehensive Guide

 2. How do rider programs impact my per diem tax deductions?

-3. What’s the safest way to add a rider mid-route?
+3. What is the safest way to add a rider mid-route?

 4. Do pet riders affect my insurance differently than human passengers?

-5. Which companies offer the most flexible rider programs for teams?
+5. Which companies offer the most flexible rider programs for team drivers?

-U.S. Xpress leads with their “Flex Rider” program allowing up to 3 alternating passengers on dedicated routes.
+U.S. Xpress is a leader, providing their “Flex Rider” program that allows up to three alternating passengers on dedicated team driving routes, offering unmatched flexibility.

 U.S. Trucking Resources for Rider Programs